-Chronic Wasting Disease (CWD) of Deer and Elk
+Chronic wasting disease (CWD) of deer and elk

 In Canada, CWD is a reportable disease under the Health of Animals Act, and all cases must be reported to the Canadian Food Inspection Agency (CFIA).

-- Fact Sheet
+- Fact sheet

-- Herd Certification
+- Herd certification

-- Herds infected in 2011
+- Herds infected with chronic wasting disease in Canada

-- If your animals may be infected
+- What to expect if your animals may be infected

 - Date modified: